-7-Zip is open source software used to compress or zip files secured with encryption.
+7-Zip is an open source software used to compress or zip files secured with encryption.

-When you send or transfer files that contain Personal Identifiable Information (PII) or other confidential and sensitive data the files must be encrypted to ensure they are protected from unauthroized disclosure.
+When you send or transfer files that contain Personal Identifiable Information (PII) or other confidential and sensitive data, the files must be encrypted to ensure they are protected from unauthorized disclosure.

-Z-Zip, like WinZip, creates a container called an archive that holds the files to be protected.
+7-Zip, like WinZip, creates a container called archive that holds the files to be protected.
 That archive can be encrypted and protected with a password.
-7-Zip is free software that can create Zip files that can be opened with WinZip or other similar programs.
+7-Zip is a free software that creates Zip files that can be opened with WinZip or other similar programs.